Prize-winning poet Laurel Blossom's most recent book is

 American Book Review,

-Small Press Review and, most recently, for
+Small Press Review and

 Pleiades.
 Her interviews and essays on cultural and political topics, ranging from writers' colonies and amusement parks to art forgeries, libraries, and nuclear non-proliferation have appeared in